New Zealand foreshore and seabed controversy: 2004 debate

-On 5 May 2004, a hīkoi (a long walk or march — in this case, a protest march) arrived in Wellington.
+On 5 May 2004, a hīkoi (a long walk or march – in this case, a protest march) arrived in Wellington.
 It had begun in Northland thirteen days earlier, picking up supporters as they drove to the capital.
-The hīkoi, which some estimated to contain fifteen thousand people by the time it reached Parliament, strongly opposed the government's plans, and was highly supportive of Tariana Turia's decision.
+The hīkoi, which some estimated to contain fifteen thousand people by the time it reached Parliament, strongly opposed the government's plans, and was highly supportive of Turia's decision.

 Turia and her allies, believing that the time was right for an independent Māori political vehicle, established a new Māori Party.
 Many of Turia's supporters, such as Mana Motuhake leader Willie Jackson and Māori academic Pita Sharples, claimed that Māori who formerly supported Labour would flock to the new party en masse.
 On the other hand, other commentators pointed to a poor track record for Māori parties in the past, and said that it would be difficult to unite diverse Māori opinion into a single group.

 On 18 November 2004, Tim Selwyn put an axe through a window of the electorate office of Helen Clark, an act he described as a protest against Helen Clark's handling of the issue.

-Legislation
+On 18 July 2006, he was sentenced to two months imprisonment for the axe attack.

+Foreshore and Seabed Act 2004

+Green Party MPs at the hīkoi/protest with a banner reading "Honour Te Tiriti".

-On 18 November 2004, the Labour–Progressive government passed the Foreshore and Seabed Act, which declared that the land in question was owned by the Crown.
-Māori can, however, apply for "guardianship" of certain areas.
+On 18 November 2004, the Labour–Progressive government passed the Foreshore and Seabed Act 2004, which declared that the land in question was owned by the Crown.
+Māori could, however, apply for "guardianship" of certain areas.
 The act was highly contentious.

-Green Party MPs at the hīkoi/protest with a banner reading "Honour The Treaty".